ianPineda01/real_estate/README.md

 # real_estate
-Python project that takes the url from an [Inmuebles 24](https://www.inmuebles24.com/) query and returns spark dataframe with useful information about the units
+Python project that takes the url from an [Inmuebles 24](https://www.inmuebles24.com/) query and returns a spark dataframe with useful information about the units in said query

 ## Set up virtual environment and install dependencies
 ```